 - Nail changes.
 Nails can form tiny dents (pits), crumble or separate from the nail beds.

 - Eye inflammation.
 Uveitis can cause eye pain, redness and blurry vision.
 If untreated, uveitis can lead to vision loss.

 When to see a doctor

-If you have psoriasis, be sure to tell your doctor if you develop joint pain.
+If you have psoriasis, tell your doctor if you develop joint pain.
 Psoriatic arthritis can severely damage your joints if left untreated.

-Psoriatic arthritis occurs when your body's immune system begins to attack healthy cells and tissue.
-The abnormal immune response causes inflammation in your joints as well as overproduction of skin cells.
+Psoriatic arthritis occurs when your body's immune system attacks healthy cells and tissue.
+The immune response causes inflammation in your joints as well as overproduction of skin cells.

 Several factors can increase your risk of psoriatic arthritis, including:

 - Psoriasis.
 Having psoriasis is the single greatest risk factor for developing psoriatic arthritis.

 - Family history.
 Many people with psoriatic arthritis have a parent or a sibling with the disease.